 A liability for salaries and wages is recognised and measured as the amount unpaid at the reporting date at current pay rates in respect of employees' services up to that date.
-This liability represents an accrued expense and is reported in Note 10 as a payable.
+This liability represents an accrued expense.

 Annual leave

 A liability for annual leave is recognised.
 The portion expected to be paid within twelve months is calculated on current wage and salary levels and includes related employee on-costs.
 The portion not expected to be paid out within the next twelve month is calculated on projected future wage and salary levels and related employee on-costs, discounted to present values.
 This liability represents an accrued expense and is reported in Note 10 as a payable.
 As council does not have an unconditional right to defer settlement of the obligation beyond twelve months, all annual leave liabilities are classified as current.